How it works

 Then, the filtered wastewater exits the digester vault and either enters the secondary vermifilter stage to be further treated, or enters a properly constructed subsurface soakage field to infiltrate into the soil.

-Secondary treatment of domestic wastewater - the vermifilter
+Secondary treatment - the vermifilter

 Secondary vermifilters remove oxygen demand and pathogens, to produce clean, nutrient rich water suitable for surface irrigation of crops.